Entering his third year at the helm of the program, head coach Curtis Johnson previews the 2014 season

 A native of nearby Lutcher, Washington spent 27 years in the NFL as a player or coach, all on the defensive side of the football.
 He played 15 seasons in the NFL as a defensive back and was a secondary coach for 12 years following retirement.
+He is a recent inductee into the Louisiana Sports Hall of Fame and is a selection to the 2014 Greater New Orleans Sports Hall of Fame.

 As an NFL coach, he tutored several of the NFL's best defenders, including Packer cornerbacks Al Harris and former Raider Charles Woodson, who earned Pro Bowls berths under Washington's tutelage.
 In 2005, Washington's defensive backs helped Green Bay lead the league in fewest passing yards allowed per game (167.5) as well as fewest passing first downs (143).

-During his tenure with the Raiders, cornerback Nnamdi Asomugha earned a Pro Bowl spot, safety Tyvon Branch broke the 100-tackle mark (124, which led all NFL defensive backs) and cornerback Chris Johnson led the team in passes defensed (18) in 2009.
+During his tenure with the Raiders, cornerback Nnamdi Asomugha earned a Pro Bowl spot, safety Tyvon Branch broke the 100-tackle mark (124, which led all NFL defensive backs) and cornerback Chris Johnson led the team in passes defended (18) in 2009.

 Washington's 15 seasons in the NFL is one of the longest playing careers for a defensive back in pro football history.
 He played in 205 NFL games with 165 starts and recorded 37 interceptions, returning four for touchdowns.
 In his career, Washington intercepted at least one pass in 13 of his 15 pro seasons, with at least three in five different years, including a career-high eight as a rookie in 1983.